 - Design, research and defend a learning portfolio unravelling a complex legal issue.

-This course requires an application, as positions are strictly limited.
-Please apply online at http://vc-courses.anu.edu.au/uc .
-Successful applicants will be provided with a permission code from the Law School.”
+Students wishing to undertake this course must complete an Expression of Interest against the Topic in order to receive a permission code.
+Successful applicants will be provided with a permission code from the Law School.
 As this is a later year, interdisciplinary course, students need to have a credit average in law.

 Law students undertaking LAWS4001 must apply the course themes to a complex issue that has a strong legal basis in their Learning Portfolio.